 - Medicine for HIV/AIDS (including boceprevir, telaprevir)

 - Medicine to treat an infection (including fluconazole, griseofulvin, itraconazole, ketoconazole, miconazole, rifabutin, rifampicin, voriconazole)

 - Medicine to treat seizures (including carbamazepine, felbamate, lamotrigine, oxcarbazepine, phenobarbital, phenytoin, rufinamide, topiramate)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - Ask your doctor before you use other products or medicines into your vagina.
 You may need to remove the ring first.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

 - Tell your doctor if you are breastfeeding, or if you recently had a baby, miscarriage, or abortion.
-Tell your doctor if you have kidney disease, cervical cancer, diabetes, epilepsy, migraines, heart or blood vessel disease, high cholesterol, or high blood pressure.
-Also tell your doctor if you have a history of depression, chloasma gravidarum, jaundice during pregnancy, or toxic shock syndrome, or if you smoke.
+Tell your doctor if you have kidney disease, cervical cancer, diabetes, epilepsy, migraines, heart or blood vessel disease, high cholesterol, high blood pressure, or a history of depression or chloasma (skin discoloration on the face).
+Tell your doctor if you smoke or if you are having a surgery that requires inactivity for a long time.

 - This medicine may cause the following problems: